NeleWandel/TDS/docs/source/API.rst

 | All arguments are optional.
 Defining none of the arguments, takes a screenshot with either the default settings or the settings used prior in that session.
 | If ``filename`` is only the file name and not the directory the file will be saved in the default hard copy directory (usually ``C:\TekScope\Images\yourimage``)
 | If ``filename`` is not specified the file will be saved in the default directory with the default name.
-| ``inksaver`` has three valid variables:
+| ``inksaver`` has three valid states:
-- :const:`1`, which corrolates to the normal mode
+- :const:`1`
+   - Displays the display in the usual colors
+- :const:`2`
-- :const:`2`, which corrolates to the inksaver mode, which changes the background to white
+   - Changes the background to white
+- :const:`3`
-- :const:`3`, which corrolates to the enhaced waveform mode, which chooses colors that are well visible on a white background
+   - Chooses colors that are well visible on a white background
 | ``palette`` has three valid states:
+- :const:`color`
-- color (displays everything in color)
+   - The screenshot is in color
+- :const:`gray`
-- gray (displays everything in grayscale)
+   - The screenshot is in grayscale
+- :const:`baw`
-- baw (displays everything in black and white)
+   - The screenshot is in black and white
-| ``orientation`` has two valid variables:
+| ``orientation`` has two valid states:
+- :const:`1`
-- :const:`1`, which takes the screenshot in portrait mode
+   - The screenshot will be captured in portrait mode
+- :const:`2`
-- :const:`2`, which takes the screenshot in horizontal mode
+   - The screenshot will be captured in horizontal mode
-| ``fullscreen`` has two valid variables:
+| ``fullscreen`` has two valid states:
+- :const:`off`
-- :const:`off`, hides all menu areas
+   - Hides all menu areas
+- :const:`on`
-- :const:`on`, shows all menu areas
+   - Shows all menu areas

 Histogram
 ---------

+.. method:: Histogram(display=None, source=None, size=None, function=None, state=None, box=None, left=None, top=None, right=None, bottom=None)
+| Sets up the histogram, defined by the arguments.
+| **Arguments**
+| All arguments are optional.
+Defining none of the arguments results in this command having no effect.
+| ``display`` has three valid states:
+- :const:`off`
+   - Disables the display of the histogram, data will still be collected
+- :const:`log`
+   - The histogram display is turned on and set to logarithmic format
+- :const:`lin`
+   - The histogram display is turned on and set to linear format
+| ``source`` sets the source for the histogram.
+The source may be either CH<x>, MATH<x> or REF<x>.

+.. method:: HistogramData()
+| Returns all histogram data values as an ASCII list, separated by commas.
+| A vertical histogram returns 200 values, a horizontal histogram returns 500 values.

+.. method:: ResetHistogram()
+| Clears all counts and statistics for the histogram.

 Horizontal
 ----------